inet-framework/inet-showcases/wireless/errorrate/doc/index.rst

 transmission power.
 One of the hosts acts as traffic source, the other as traffic sink.
 We will perform a parameter study with the distance and the bitrate as parameters.
-The distance will run between 10 and 550 meters, in 2 meter steps.
+The distance will run between 10 and 550 meters, in 2-meter steps.
 The bitrate will take the ERP modes in 802.11g: 6, 9, 12, 18, 24, 36, 48 and 54 Mbps.
 This results in about 2100 simulation runs.

 To make the model more realistic, we will simulate multipath propagation using the :ned:`TwoRayGroundReflection` path loss model.
-(There are various path loss models in INET, including :ned:`FreeSpacePathLoss`, :ned:`RayleighFading`, :ned:`RicianFading`, :ned:`LogNormalShadowing` and :ned:`NakagamiFading`).
-The two ray ground reflection path loss model requires a ground model, which is configured in the ``physicalEnvironment`` module to be :ned:`FlatGround`.
-The heights of the hosts above the ground is set to 1.5 meters.
+(There are various path loss models in INET, including :ned:`FreeSpacePathLoss`, :ned:`RayleighFading`, :ned:`RicianFading`, :ned:`LogNormalShadowing`, and :ned:`NakagamiFading`).
+The two-ray ground reflection path loss model requires a ground model, which is configured in the ``physicalEnvironment`` module to be :ned:`FlatGround`.
+The heights of the hosts above the ground are set to 1.5 meters.
 We assume isotropic background noise of -86 dBm (:ned:`IsotropicScalarBackgroundNoise`.)

 We will use :ned:`Ieee80211NistErrorModel` to compute bit errors.
 The